Categories: ASD and DD, Child-focused

 About May Institute

-May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis, serving individuals with autism spectrum disorder (ASD) and other developmental disabilities, brain injury and neurobehavioral disorders, and other special needs.
-Founded more than 65 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
-May Institute operates five schools for children and adolescents with ASD and other developmental disabilities, including one in Chicopee, Mass.
+May Institute is a nonprofit organization that is a national leader in the field of applied behavior analysis and evidence-based interventions, serving autistic individuals and individuals with other developmental disabilities, brain injury, neurobehavioral disorders, and other special needs.
+Founded nearly 70 years ago, we provide a wide range of exceptional educational and rehabilitative services across the lifespan.
+May Institute operates five schools for children and adolescents with autism spectrum disorder (ASD) and other developmental disabilities, including one in Chicopee, Mass.
 For more information, call 800.778.7601 or visit www.mayinstitute.org.